 2. Tracer determination: Two methods are used consecutively:

 - Gradient method: with a fast and efficient search of well defined cloud edges.

-An option inside the HRW algorithm process permits that new tracer centres for the running slot are defined at the integer final line/column positions of AMVs calculated previously at the same slot.
+An option inside the HRW algorithm process permits that new tracer centres for the running cycle are defined at the final locations of AMVs calculated for the previous cycle.
 This way, a set of “Persistent tracers” can be successively tracked in consecutive images, and “Trajectories” are defined through the progressive positions of these tracers throughout the time.

 3. Tracer tracking and Wind calculation: One of two well known methods can be used for this process: